Textual Entailment is not a Better Bias Metric than Token Probability: Related Work

 \subsection{Bias Measurement in LLMs}

-Defining what constitutes ``social bias'' in language model behavior is non-trivial, but a clear definition of ``bias'' is necessary for meaningful discussion on bias measurement and mitigation \cite{blodgett-etal-2020-language}.
-In this work, we use the definition from \citet{gallegos-etal-2024-bias}: ``disparate treatment or outcomes between social groups that arise from historical and structural power asymmetries,'' which includes both representational and allocational harms.
-In order to detect social bias, language models are tested on \textit{benchmark datasets} using \textit{evaluation metrics}.
+In this work, we use the definition of ``bias'' from \citet{gallegos-etal-2024-bias}: ``disparate treatment or outcomes between social groups that arise from historical and structural power asymmetries,'' which includes both representational and allocational harms.
 Common metrics for language model bias include probability based metrics, which evaluate directly on token probabilities, and generation-based metrics, which evaluate on text outputs.
-Probability metrics include pseudo-log-likelihood (PLL), introduced for masked LMs by \citet{nangia-etal-2020-crows} and extended to autoregressive LMs by \citet{felkner-etal-2023-winoqueer}, (idealized) context association test (CAT/iCAT) \cite{nadeem-etal-2021-stereoset}, all unmasked likelihood (AUL) \cite{Kaneko_Bollegala_2022}, and the perplexity-based Language Model Bias (LMB) metric introduced by \citet{barikeri-etal-2021-redditbias}.
+Probability metrics include pseudo-log-likelihood (PLL), introduced for masked LMs by \citet{nangia-etal-2020-crows} and extended to autoregressive LMs by \citet{felkner-etal-2023-winoqueer}, (idealized) context association test (CAT/iCAT) \cite{nadeem-etal-2021-stereoset}.
 Generation metrics can be based on distributional similarity \cite{bordia-bowman-2019-identifying, bommasani-etal-2023}, auxiliary classifiers \cite{gehman-etal-2020-realtoxicityprompts, huang-etal-2020-reducing, sheng-etal-2019-woman}, or hand-built lexicons of harmful words \cite{nozza-etal-2021-honest, dhamala-etal-2021-bold}.

 Common benchmarks, many of which are introduced with corresponding metrics, include CrowS-Pairs \cite{nangia-etal-2020-crows}, StereoSet \cite{nadeem-etal-2021-stereoset}, RedditBias \cite{barikeri-etal-2021-redditbias}, Bias NLI \cite{Dev_Li_Phillips_Srikumar_2020}, Real Toxicity Prompts \cite{gehman-etal-2020-realtoxicityprompts}, BOLD \cite{dhamala-etal-2021-bold}, and WinoQueer \cite{felkner-etal-2023-winoqueer}.
 Upstream probability-based evaluation metrics, while attempting to evaluate latent biases in language model weights, may not be representative of downstream model behavior \cite{delobelle-etal-2022-measuring, kaneko-etal-2022-debiasing}.
 Additionally, many evaluation datasets, particularly counterfactual inputs datasets used with probability-based bias metrics, contain large numbers of examples that are ambiguous, unclear, or nonsense \cite{blodgett-etal-2021-stereotyping}.